Zaghawa people

-The Zaghawa people, also called Beri or Zakhawa, are a Sahelian Muslim ethnic group primarily residing in Libya Fezzan North-eastern Chad, and western Sudan, including Darfur.
+The Zaghawa people, also called Beri or Zakhawa, are an ethnic group primarily residing in Libya, northeastern Chad, and western Sudan, including Darfur.

 Zaghawas speak the Zaghawa language, which is an eastern Saharan language.
 They are pastoralists, and a breed of sheep that they herd is called Zaghawa by the Arabs.
 They are nomadic and obtain much of their livelihood through herding cattle, camels and sheep and harvesting wild grains.
-It has been estimated that there are 307,000 Zaghawas.
+It has been estimated that there are 384,150 people who belong to the Zaghawa ethnicity.

 Names

-The Kanemite royal history, the Girgam, refers to the Zaghawa people as the Duguwa.
-Today, Zaghawa refer to themselves as the Beri, while the Arab people and literature refers to them as "Zaghawa".
-In literature related to African ethnic groups, the term Beri (sometimes Kegi) includes Zaghawas, Bideyat and Bertis peoples, each clustered in different parts of Chad, Sudan and Libya.
+The royal history of the Kanem–Bornu Empire, the Girgam, refers to the Zaghawa people as the Duguwa.
+Today, Zaghawa refer to themselves as the Beri, while Arabic speakers and literature refer to them as "Zaghawa".
+In literature related to African ethnic groups, the term Beri (sometimes Kegi) includes Zaghawas, Bideyat, and Bertis peoples, each clustered in different parts of Chad, Sudan and Libya.

 History

-The Zaghawa are mentioned in classical Arabic language texts.
-The 9th century Arab geographer al-Ya'qubi wrote of them as the “Zaghawa who live in a place called Kanem,” and proceeded to list a string of other kingdoms under Zaghawa rule.
-Historically, the Zaghawa people held a sort of hegemony over most of the smaller societies that stretched along the Sahel between Lake Chad to the Nile valley kingdoms of Nubia, Makuria and Alwa.
+The earliest recorded mention of the Zaghawa comes from the 9th century Arab geographer Ya'qubi, who wrote of them as the “Zaghawa who live in a place called Kanem”, and proceeded to list a string of other kingdoms under Zaghawa rule.
+Historically, the Zaghawa people held a sort of hegemony over most of the smaller societies that stretched along the Sahel between Lake Chad to Darfur in Western Sudan.

-The Zaghawa people were trading with the Nile region and the Maghreb regions by the 1st millennium CE.
-The earliest references to them in 8th century texts are made jointly with the Toubou people of northern Chad and southern Libya, and scholars believe the two are related ethnic groups.
+The Zaghawa people were trading with the Nile region and the Maghreb regions by the 1st millennium.
+The earliest references to them in 8th-century texts are made jointly with the Toubou people of northern Chad and southern Libya, and scholars believe the two are related ethnic groups.
 The 11th century texts mention that the kings of the Zaghawa kingdom had accepted Islam, and were at least nominally Muslims.

-The early Arabic accounts describe the Zaghawa to be "black nomads".
-The 12th century geographer Al-Idrisi and the 13th century Yaqut describe the Zaghawa influence around an oasis centered system, and they mention the towns of Kanem, Manan and Anjimi.
+Early Arabic accounts describe the Zaghawa to be "black nomads".
+The 12th-century geographer Muhammad al-Idrisi and the 13th-century Yaqut al-Hamawi describe the Zaghawa influence around an oasis-centered system and mention the towns of Kanem, Manan and Anjimi.

-Ibn Sa'id, however, writing in 1270 states that Manan was the capital of Kanem kingdom until the Sayfawa dynasty rulers converted to Islam, conquered the region, thereafter the capital shifted to Njimi.
-The Zaghawa continued to live in Manan, wrote Ibn Said.
-However, the records of Kanem do not mention Zaghawa, and it is likely that they were displaced and they then moved into the region they are currently found.
+However, ibn Sa'id al-Maghribi, writing in 1270. states that Manan was the capital of Kanem kingdom until the Sayfawa dynasty rulers converted to Islam, conquered the region, and thereafter the capital shifted to Njimi.
+The Zaghawa continued to live in Manan, wrote ibn Said.
+The records of Kanem do not mention Zaghawa, and they were likely displaced and they then moved into the region they are currently found.
 This region is called Dar Zaghawa, or the "land of the Zaghawa".

-Although Zaghawa power was broken by the rise of Kanem in the Lake Chad region, Zaghawa retained control over a considerable portion of the lands lying east of Kanem, and it is only in the late 14th century that Darfur is mentioned as an independent state by the Egyptian historian and geographer Maqrizi.
-Following the rise of Darfur and Kanem, the Zaghawa appear to have controlled only desert areas and ceased to be a major regional power.
+Although Zaghawa power was broken by the rise of Kanem in the Lake Chad region, Zaghawa retained control over a considerable portion of the lands lying east of Kanem, and it is only in the late 14th century that Darfur is mentioned as an independent state by the Mamluk Sultanate historian and geographer al-Maqrizi.
+Following the rise of Darfur and the Kanem-Bornu Empire, the Zaghawa appear to have controlled only desert areas and ceased to be a major regional power.